tac-odoo/odoo/addons/crm/doc/stage_status.rst

    and obj.stage_id and obj.stage_id.sequence != 1'``

-Those subtypes are also available on the ``crm.case.section`` model and are used for the auto subscription.
+Those subtypes are also available on the ``crm.team`` model and are used for the auto subscription.